 - Analyze how to answer a scientific question through a step-by-step thought process.

-High School Tours & Programs
+High School Programs & Tours

 The Picower Institute for Learning and Memory periodically welcomes high school groups to tour labs and learn about neuroscience from presentations by researchers..To learn more and to discuss a tour, contact Mandana Sassanfar, Director of Diversity and Science Outreach in Biology and Brain and Cognitive Sciences,